temporalio/proposals/dotnet/sdk-phase-1.md

 .NET provides several
 [extensions to the runtime library](https://learn.microsoft.com/en-us/dotnet/standard/runtime-libraries-overview#extensions-to-the-runtime-libraries) which many users use when making apps.
-We discuss here some of those patterns and how we can support those, either by our existing design, or with helpers in a `Temporal.Extensions` namespace.
+We discuss here some of those patterns and how we can support those, either by our existing design, or with helpers in a `Temporalio.Extensions` namespace.

 With DI and configuration and such, this is very analogous to Spring Boot for Java.